jloveric/high-order-layers/README.md

 # Piecewise Polynomial Layers for Tensorflow
 Tensorflow layers using piecewise Chebyshev polynomials.
-Long ago I wrote a c++ code that explored higher order weights in the synapse of of a standard neural network [here](https://www.researchgate.net/publication/276923198_Discontinuous_Piecewise_Polynomial_Neural_Networks) .
-This is an effort to reproduce that work in Tensorflow.
+Long ago I wrote a c++ code that explored higher order weights in the synapse of a standard neural network [here](https://www.researchgate.net/publication/276923198_Discontinuous_Piecewise_Polynomial_Neural_Networks) .
+Here we have some of that capability in Tensorflow.

 ## Idea